Backcountry Ski and Snowboard Clinics

 We can’t wait to meet you and help you plan your next backcountry skiing adventure!

-Online Reviews - 5 Stars
+Online reviews - 5 Stars

-Why Choose RRA? - 20 years of doing it right!
 Since 2003, when rafting operations began, we have gone on to expand our operations into rock and ice climbing, canyoneering, guided ski touring, travel trips and outdoor education.
-We have hosted over 85,000 guests and spent over 110,000 days in the field!
-We are so proud that this has garnered 5-star rankings across all online review sites.
+We are so proud that this has garnered over 3,000, 5-star reviews across all online review sites.
 Land or water our clients rave about the quality of our guides, the depth of their knowledge, their ability to teach and most importantly, how incredibly fun each is.
 We believe our past guest's comments make the decision easy!

 Back to top